25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 3. Travel Nurses Negotiate Reimbursements

-As we mentioned above, negotiating is about much more than your weekly paycheck as a travel nurse.
-You might even be able to negotiate additional reimbursements that aren’t directly related to pay.
+As I mentioned above, negotiating is about much more than your weekly paycheck as a travel nurse.
+For example, you might even be able to negotiate additional reimbursements that aren’t directly related to pay.

 Therefore, it’s important that you ask about reimbursements.
-You should try to get the agency to cover as many costs as you can without adjusting your weekly pay to cover the costs.
+You should try to get the agency to cover as many costs as you can without adjusting your weekly pay to cover those costs.
+Some examples include travel expenses, parking fees, certification costs and health exams.

 4. When Should You Start Negotiating Travel Nursing Pay?

 Now, most people believe that negotiating happens at some certain point in the overall process.
-For example, you have a few conversations with a recruiter, discuss some job opportunities, they quote some pay packages and you start negotiating.
+For example, when I was recruiting, many travel nurses I worked with would start negotiating after they received a job offer.
 While this is one approach to negotiating, it is not the best approach.

 Instead, you begin negotiating before you have your first interaction with a prospective employer.
 Moreover, you should view every interaction you have with a prospective employer as part of the negotiating process.

 This might sound strange.
 Don’t worry though!
-This concept is so important that we will discuss it throughout the entire article.
+This concept is so important that I will discuss it throughout this entire article.

 5. Understand Travel Nursing Pay Packages Before You Start Your Search